kwgoodman/la/doc/source/work.rst

         2
     x
     array([1, 2, 3])

+A larry consists of a data array and a label.
+In the statement above, larry creates the data array by converting the list ``[1, 2, 3]`` to a Numpy array.
-In the statement above the list is converted to a Numpy array and the labels default to ``range(n)``, where *n* in this case is 3.
+The label, since none was specified, defaults to ``range(n)``, where *n* in this case is 3.

-To use our own labels we pass them in when we construct a larry:
+To use your own labels pass them in when you construct a larry:
 ::
     >>> y = larry([[1.0, 2.0], [3.0, 4.0]], [['a', 'b'], [11, 13]])
     >>> y